Top five EVs and hybrids for less than £250 a month

 So you’re looking for an eco-friendly vehicle, but you’re wondering whether to get a hybrid, a plug-in, or perhaps a fully fledged electric car.
 Well Hyundai has considered your dilemma and made it just that little more difficult.
 Yes, the Ioniq is available in all of these guises!

 This is a one-model-fits all that Hyundai hopes can quash the latest Prius and dethrone it from its decade-long reign as the go-to green car.
 Judging by its pricing and specification, it just might pull it off too.

 Out of the three available guises we’d opt for the 1.6 GDi Hybrid model.
 It’s the entry-level option, but that doesn’t stop it coming with alloy wheels, cruise control, parking sensors and camera, emergency braking and Lane Keep Assist as standard.
 What we think you’ll be truly impressed with however, is just how affordable it currently is to lease.

+After something a little smaller?
 If you’re not one that likes to stand out, this could be the hybrid for you.
 After all, at a glance it looks like any other Yaris; hardly the showiest car on the road.
 Nonetheless, the car’s high quality interior and built-to-last feel that keeps drawing customers back.

-It’s also one of the cheapest fully-fledged hybrids on the market, and with over 300 deals for less than £250, it’s well worth consideration.
 It gets a 1.5-litre petrol engine that works with an electric motor, resulting in a combined output of 100bhp and fuel consumption as impressive as 85mpg.

 Until recently, a hybrid’s Achilles heel has been dragging about those hefty batteries, but in the Yaris’ case, it weights less than 100kg more than the entry-level 1.3-litre petrol engine option, meaning steering, handling and the driving experience is superior to many other hybrids.